Ezzhingy/todo-list-app/README.md

 - Explore services offered by Firebase, including Cloud Firestore and Authentication
     - Use Google Authentication to allow every user to personalize their own private TODO list
     - Store different userIDs in Cloud Firestore and organize the documents to be added and extracted
+    - Learn how to write security rules and the structure of .json files